 My newest pressure cooker adventure is cooking my own chickpeas instead of using the canned ones.
 I still keep some cans around for backup for those days when a recipe calls for them and I don’t have any made.
 I find a batch will keep in the fridge and I take what I need out of it as I go.
 In my instant pot I can make it in about 40 minutes from start to finish.
 Actually it’s a bit longer considering the heat up and cook down period so I have to plan an extra hour if I need it that day.
-It sure beats having to pre-soak and useuse st or slow cooker.
-Oh and the flavour!
+It sure beats having to pre-soak and watching the stove, or the slow cooker.
+Oh, and the flavour!
 Much more intense than the cans.

 I find a ratio of 1:3 works well.
 In this description I’ll double this because usually that will last a few days.

 Here is how it goes:

 - rinse 2 cups of raw chickpeas and add to pot (pick out and sad looking ones)

 - add 6 cups of water

 - cover and adjust the manual timer to 35 minutes.

 - make sure the steam release is closed.
 I have forgotten to check before and wondered why the pressure would not build up.
 The cooker will just hiss away until it is closed.

 - After it finishes beeping at the end let it naturally cool down so you keep the flavours in.

 - I use a slotted spoon to transfer them into a container to go right in the fridge.
 Most of the water will be gone but there will be some left that can be turned into a fantastic soup.
 Last night I just added water, some chicken pieces that I had in the freezer, rice, and made a yummy congee snack for later.
 It would make a great base for a lot of dishes so you could also keep it in a glass jar in the fridge for a few days.